Online Learning Frequently Asked Questions

 What login do I use?
 You will be prompted to log into a Google account.
 That is normal and expected.
 (Canvas is tied to your WarriorMail, which is actually a Google account.)
-Use the same username (lastnamefirstinitial####) and password as Blackboard, but be sure to include @warriormail.rlc.edu with your username.
+Use the username (lastnamefirstinitial####) and password provided to you, but be sure to include @warriormail.rlc.edu with your username.
 If you receive an error message, check to see if you are already logged in to your browser under a different Google account, perhaps a personal account.
 Log out of the account and refresh the page to try again.

 What help is there for students?

 • Help Link - The help link within Canvas provides several help options for students!
 Of course, the RLC Help Desk will provide assistance, but students also have 24/7 access to Canvas tech support and resources.

 • The RLC Canvas Student Resource course is available on your Canvas dashboard!
 This course will be a resource course designed to provide help about Canvas for any RLC student